-- 7.10.1 Workers may be granted a leave of absence without pay for periods up to one (1) year upon written application. - 7.10.2 A leave of absence without pay will be available only after two (2) years of service. - 7.10.3 Workers must provide as much notice as possible when requesting a leave of absence without pay. - 7.10.4 CUPE Local 15 will make every reasonable effort to accommodate a leave of absence without pay. - 7.10.5 Access to the leave of absence without pay provisions will not affect other leave. - 7.10.6 Workers will return to their previous positions when the leave is completed and will continue to accumulate seniority for the duration of the leave. - 7.10.7 Workers will not continue to accumulate length of service for the purpose of Article 8 "Vacations and Public Holidays" and Article 9 "Benefits". - 7.10.8 CUPE Local 15 will continue to provide and pay for full benefit coverage as defined in Articles 8 and 9 during a leave of absence without pay in the following cases: - a) any leave of absence without pay of thirty (30) calendar days or less - b) any leave of absence without pay of more than thirty (30) calendar days in any two (2) year period.
+- 7.10.1 Workers may be granted a leave of absence without pay for periods up to one (1) year upon written application. - 7.10.2 A leave of absence without pay will be available only after two (2) years of service. - 7.10.3 Workers must provide as much notice as possible when requesting a leave of absence without pay. - 7.10.4 CUPE Local 15 will make every reasonable effort to accommodate a leave of absence without pay. - 7.10.5 Access to the leave of absence without pay provisions will not affect other leave. - 7.10.6 Workers will return to their previous positions when the leave is completed and will continue to accumulate seniority for the duration of the leave. - 7.10.7 Workers will not continue to accumulate length of service for the purpose of Article 8 "Vacations and Public Holidays" and Article 9 "Benefits". - 7.10.8 CUPE Local 15 will continue to provide and pay for full benefit coverage as defined in Articles 8 and 9 during a leave of absence without pay in the following cases: - a) any leave of absence without pay of thirty (30) calendar days or less - b) any leave of absence without pay or more than thirty (30) calendar days in any two (2) year period, so long as the purpose of such leave is not to work for remuneration for another employer. - 7.10.9 With employee agreement, CUPE Local15 may release an employee to work for a union or governmental organization for a designated term.
+Any employee requested extension to the original term may be granted at the sole discretion of the employer.
+An employee may return to work before the end of the original or extended term with two months' notice, or earlier with the agreement of the employer.